A Danube River Cruise is a wonderful experience

 The originally fascinating attractions become commonplace

-I was pried from my reading revelry as my fellow passengers hustled to the sides of the ship as we went through our first of nine locks, a feat that if you haven’t experienced it is worth the effort of rising from the comfort of your chaise lounge.
+I was pried from my reading revelry as my fellow passengers hustled to the sides of the ship and we went through our first of nine locks.
+It is a feat that if you haven’t experienced it.
+Watching the locks work is worth the effort of rising from the comfort of your chaise lounge.
 The ship narrowly goes between barriers on both sides and is then lowered so as to access the water level on the other side.
 By the time we hit lock #6, no one moved.
 Another Bloody Mary anyone?
+Time to relax on a Danube River cruise.

 Because it’s lunchtime, I should pause here to talk a bit about the meals – which deserve an article of their own.
 From creativity to inventiveness to presentation and oh, yes, deliciousness, the food merits its own Michelin star.
 I looked forward to every meal knowing it was going to be surprising, lovely and scrumptious.
 And the service?
 Suffice it to say, not only are the waiters attentive and accommodating, most of them are stand-up comedians.